ergo-services/ergo/docs/extra-library/applications/radar.md

 **HealthCheckInterval** controls how often the health actor checks for expired heartbeats.
 Default is 1 second.
 Shorter intervals detect failures faster but increase internal message traffic.
 For most applications, 1-2 seconds provides a good balance.

 **MetricsCollectInterval** sets how often base Ergo metrics are collected (processes, memory, CPU, network, events).
 Default is 10 seconds.
-Align this with your Prometheus scrape interval -- collecting more frequently than Prometheus scrapes wastes CPU; collecting less frequently means Prometheus may see stale values.
+Align this with your Prometheus scrape interval; collecting more frequently than Prometheus scrapes wastes CPU; collecting less frequently means Prometheus may see stale values.

 **MetricsTopN** limits the number of entries in per-process and per-event top-N metrics tables.
 Default is 50.
 Increase this for large nodes with thousands of processes where you need broader visibility into the tail.
 The collection cost scales linearly with TopN.